liferay/liferay-docs/discover/portal/articles/190-managing-users/03-managing-user-data/01-sanitizing-user-data.markdown

 # Sanitizing User Data [](id=sanitizing-user-data)

-Technically speaking, one of the challenging requirements of the General Data Protection Regulation (GDPR) is _the right to be forgotten_.
+One of the technically challenging requirements of the General Data Protection Regulation (GDPR) is _the right to be forgotten_.
 The purpose of this article is not to go into the details of this requirement, but to show you how the personal data erasure functionality can assist you in satisfying this requirement.

 A simple way to think of what it means to be _forgotten_ by software is to consider a scenario in which a new portal administrator is hired immediately